 Small businesses in the UK say they have to deal with vehicles being out of action for almost three working weeks (14 days) on average each year, due to preventable breakdowns.
 Research by RAC Business has discovered this equates to an average income loss of £248 per day for each working day lost, or £3,472 across the year.

 Common faults causing employee breakdowns include flat tyres (36%), faulty batteries (25%), electrical faults (23%) and low oil levels (22%), according to business owners and managers who took part in the survey.
+All these problems could be avoided with regular servicing so you don’t breakdown more often.

 The data shows that one-in-five small to medium-sized enterprises (SMEs) believe that up to 50% of these breakdowns could have been prevented if managers received early warning to the problem, and in some cases by using in-car technology such as telematics.